 As CMIO my goal is to implement and optimize electronic health records (EHRs) and other systems so that they will collect data that can simultaneously provide clinical decision support, manage patient populations and feed data repositories.

-I have served in multiple medical and informatics leadership roles, and my background in clinical, administrative and technological medicine enables me to interface effectively with multiple healthcare environment stakeholders, including physicians, nurses, other clinical and administrative staff, information technology personnel and vendors.
+I have served in multiple medical and informatics leadership roles, and my background in clinical, administrative and technological medicine enables me to interface effectively with multiple health care environment stakeholders, including physicians, nurses, other clinical and administrative staff, information technology personnel and vendors.
 As a result, I have been able to lead physician practices through transformative changes, including the adoption of electronic health records.

 I have published and presented extensively in the field of informatics; my particular interest is ethical issues in informatics.

-I practice general pediatrics in inner-city Buffalo.
+I am a board-certified pediatrician and continue to practice general pediatrics in inner-city Buffalo.